 Flammable Solid.
-A solid, other than a blasting agent or explosive, that is liable to cause fire through friction, absorption of moisture, spontaneous chemical change or retained heat from manufacturing or processing, or which can be ignited readily and when ignited burns so vigorously and persistently it creates a serious hazard.
+A solid, other than a blasting agent or explosive, that is liable to cause fire through friction, absorption of moisture, spontaneous chemical change or retained heat from manufacturing or processing, that has an ignition temperature below 212°F (100°C) or burns so vigorously and persistently it creates a serious hazard.

 Flash Point.
 The lowest temperature at which a liquid gives off enough vapor to form an ignitable mixture and burn when a source of ignition (sparks, open flames, etc.) is present.
-Two tests are used to determine the flash point: open cup and closed cup.
+Two tests are used to determine the flash point of a homogeneous liquid at 100°F (38°C): open cup and closed cup.
 The test method is indicated on the SDS after the flash point.